Govind2008/edmontonpy/README.rst

 EdmontonPy
 ==========

-A website devoted to promoting Python in Edmonton.
+A website devoted educate to promoting Python in Edmonton withi a year!.

 Getting Started
 ===============

 EdmontonPy is a standard Django website.
-Deployment is done using EdmontonPy-Ops.
+Deployment is done by using EdmontonPy-Ops.
 To install use pipenv.

 .. code-block:: text